Introduction

 II.
 19th century: aristocratic transformation and Prussian influence

 With the Romantic movement, Prussian aristocrats discovered Alpine culture.
-In 1835, King Ludwig I of Bavaria promoted the introduction of the dirndl as a "national costume," limiting the colors to gray and white to create a unified state image.
+King Ludwig I of Bavaria promoted the introduction of the Dirndl as a "national costume", whereby he used the colors on gray dirndl and white in order to create a unified state representation.

 - Fashion innovations: